athomasoriginal/com.betweentwoparens/src/pages/blog-posts/002-what-the-reagent-component.md

   <h3>Footnotes</h3>
   <ol>
     <li id="reagent-components">
-      This is <a class="blog-post__link" href="https://github.com/reagent-project/reagent/blob/master/doc/CreatingReagentComponents.md#final-note" target="_blank" rel="noopener noreferrer">briefly touched on</a> in Reagents component guide but they do not explicitly use the words <code class="gatsby-code-text">React class component</code> which means that it is easy to miss the implication of this point.
+      This is <a class="blog-content__link" href="https://github.com/reagent-project/reagent/blob/master/doc/CreatingReagentComponents.md#final-note" target="_blank" rel="noopener noreferrer">briefly touched on</a> in Reagents component guide but they do not explicitly use the words <code class="gatsby-code-text">React class component</code> which means that it is easy to miss the implication of this point.
 Hence this blog post.
       <a href="#reagent-components-ref" aria-label="Back to content">↩</a>
     </li>
     <li id="reagent-components-are-cray">